 - An officiant with the legal and spiritual authority to conduct your wedding.

 - Filing Return of the signed marriage license to the County Clerk of Court where the license was acquired.

 We know this is a difficult time.
 We’d be happy to discuss how we can help.

 Have a marriage license?
 If you have a marriage license, it is valid for 60 days from the date of issue.
 Please contact us immediately for free, no-obligation consultation to discuss your options.

 Wedding within 90 days?
-If you are scheduled to be married within the next 90 days, contact your wedding venue and other vendors immediately to discuss rescheduling yours.
+Contact your wedding venue and other vendors immediately to discuss rescheduling options.
 If you need an officiant, let us know.

 Just got engaged?
 If you’re recently engaged and want to be married now (or plan a future wedding), contact us for a free, no-obligation consultation.